 Dr. William Jelani Cobb is the Associate Professor of History and the Director of the Africana Studies Institute at the University of Connecticut.
 He specializes in post-Civil War African American history, 20th century American politics and history of the Cold War.
 Dr. Cobb led a discussion, hosted by BAMS, concerning the Struggles for Black Freedom in the 21st Century on February 26th.

 Dr. Maloba teaching History of Africa (BAMS/HIST 134).

-Dr. Dunbar instructing her students in African American History to the Civil War (BAMS 304/HIST 326), taught by Dr. Armstrong Dunbar.
+Students working diligently in African American History to the Civil War (BAMS 304/HIST 326), taught by Dr. Armstrong Dunbar.